DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Analysis

 \subsection{Comparisons with Wiki-based Methods}

-To highlight limitations of wiki-based training queries and search engines, we compare DeepDiver with prior wiki-based methods.
+To highlight wiki-based training environments' limitations, we compare DeepDiver with prior wiki-based methods.
 Despite being trained entirely in Chinese, we evaluate DeepDiver on English benchmarks with English search engines to demonstrate its robustness and generalizability.

 \textbf{Setup} We use R1-Searcher~\citep{song2025r1searcherincentivizingsearchcapability} and DeepResearcher~\citep{zheng2025deepresearcher} as baselines—both trained in English using Wiki-based corpora.
 Search engine settings appear in Appendix~\ref{appendix:implementation details}.
 For evaluation, we translate WebPuzzle into English via Qwen Max~\citep{qwen2.5}, use the full Bamboogle dataset~\citep{press2023measuringnarrowingcompositionalitygap} (125 examples), and randomly sample 300 examples from FRAMES~\citep{krishna2024factfetchreasonunified} and HotpotQA~\citep{yang2018hotpotqadatasetdiverseexplainable}.
 For fairness, we report accuracy based on the average judgment across all methods.